ajiwonhur/ETL-Pipeline-FlightDelay-Weather/README.md

 Collaborative Project with team: Anas Alanqar, Emily Oh, Ethan Hong, Suna Lee, Juan Aldunate

-### TL;DR
+### Summary

 * This project creates a data pipline from data collection and ETL processing, to build a real-time dashboard (on data refresh), to provide information on US flight delays and weather.
 * Bash script orchestrates whole process from Python layer (for data collection and backfilling), Spark layer (preprocessing and joining), and Snowflake layer (for OLAP data loading & Quering.)
 * Tableau connects to Snoflake DB, and **live connetor** enables Tableau to refresh dashboard without breaking any pipeline, when source data is updated (keeping data fields / schema.)

-# Dashboard Overview
+## Dashboard

 **Tableau** has been utilized as the main tool to analyze flight disruptions and their correlation with weather conditions.
 The dashboard is designed with **two levels of visualization**:

 - **Overall Dashboard**: Provides a high-level summary of the dataset, showing key trends and top metrics.
 - **Interactive Dashboard**: Allows users to explore specific aspects of flight disruptions using filters and dynamic visualizations.

-## Key Features

-### **Static Visualizations**
-- Aggregated Top 5 metrics
-- Time-trend analysis for delays & cancellations
-- **Exploratory Data Analysis (EDA)** insights

-### **Visualization Design & Best Practices**
-- Geospatial mapping, categorical breakdowns, and trend analysis
-- Colorblind-friendly palette for accessibility
-- Arial font for cross-platform readability

-### **Interactive Visualizations**
-- Filterable metrics by airline, airport, weather condition, and time
-- Drillable state map with dynamic chart updates and airport-level insights
-- Weather impact map showing dominant conditions per airport and time period

-### **User Experience Design & Functionality**
-- Quick filters and parameters for intuitive navigation
-- Action filters for seamless cross-chart interaction
-- Dynamic metric selection and date-level control (daily, weekly, yearly)

 ## How to Use the Dashboard
 Tableau Dashboard: https://public.tableau.com/shared/WSDF6YP8T
-- Navigate to the **Overall Dashboard** for a quick summary.
-- Use the **Interactive Dashboard** to filter by airline, airport, weather condition, or time range.

 ![image](https://github.com/user-attachments/assets/c20c8763-a3ca-4a7e-9d9a-b44b4058c1d5)
 ![Image](https://github.com/user-attachments/assets/a042b87d-e589-4c39-8c58-cdecc381d08f)